Mahiro-dev/Mahiro-dev/README.md

 - 👋 Hi, I’m @Mahiro-dev or just Mahiro
 - 👀 I’m interested in streaming but sometimes i do some programming
-- 🌱 I’m currently learning Golang and study information communication technologies at Salo Region Vocational College
+- 🌱 I’m currently learning Golang and I study information communication technologies at Salo Region Vocational College
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me '᲼᲼᲼᲼᲼᲼᲼᲼#8200' on discord hopefully that works lol